The clinical presentations vary widely, from mild to life-threatening.

 The importance of dendritic cells in presenting antigens to T and B lymphocytes is increasingly recognized.
 Dendritic cells appear to develop in several ways.

-Immature dendritic cells respond to granulocyte-macrophage colony-stimulating factor (not macrophage colony-stimulating factor [M-CSF]) and are committed to generating dendritic cells, which are “professional” antigen-presenting cells (APCs). its acronym in English).
+Immature dendritic cells respond to granulocyte-macrophage colony-stimulating factor (not macrophage colony-stimulating factor [M-CSF]).
+They are committed to generating dendritic cells, “professional” antigen-presenting cells (APCs).
+Its acronym in English).

 These cells can capture the antigen and migrate to the lymphoid organs, where they present the antigens to naïve T cells.
 Dendritic cells are also efficient stimulators of B cell lymphocytes.